-(2) The database right in a database is not infringed by the making available of copies of a report of a statutory inquiry containing the contents of the database.

-Copying of material in public records.
-333.-All or a substantial part of the contents of a database which are comprised in records which are open to public inspection may be extracted or re-utilised without infringing the database right in the database.
+- (2) The database right in a database is not infringed by the making available of copies of a report of a statutory inquiry containing the contents of the database. - 333.-All or a substantial part of the contents of a database which are comprised in records which are open to public inspection may be extracted or re-utilised without infringing the database right in the database.